‘Gweddiau Tir Gwyllt’

 When we were not able to meet together, we began to find a creative way to connect with one another.

 ‘Cairns and Contemplation’ – ‘Meini a Myfyrdod’

 What3words is an app which has mapped the world into 3m squares, assigning each a unique combination of 3 words.
-On a ‘Worship in the Wild (Conwy)’ facebook group, we share a location – with 3 words – where we have prayed, and enjoyed the peace of contemplation.
-There we are have begun to build a cairn of stones, so that others in the group can enjoy finding it, pray there and add their own stones.
+On a ‘Worship in the Wild (Conwy)’ facebook group, we shared a location – with 3 words – where we had prayed, and enjoyed the peace of contemplation.
+There we began to build a cairn of stones, so that others in the group could enjoy finding it, pray there and add their own stones.

 He makes me lie down in green pastures; he leads me beside still waters;